 Your hot water heater is probably the most underrated appliance in your home.
 Think about it – without the water heater, you don’t have any of the following:

 - Hot water, period.

-Given the power of the water heater, do you actually know much about it?
+Given the power of the water heater, do you actually know enough about it?
 We’re here to provide a few things to think about when it comes to servicing, maintaining, and replacing your water heater.

-The average lifespan of residential water heaters is 10-12 years.
+The typical lifespan of residential water heaters is between ten and twelve years.

-Water Heater sizing is an essential replacement factor.
+Water Heater sizing is an essential replacement consideration.